 Outcome-Driven Descriptions in Complex SoW’s

-Most statements of work include both task-driven and outcome-driven descriptions.
-But for complex projects, use outcome-driven descriptions as much as possible.
+Most large, complex statements of work include both task-driven and outcome-driven descriptions, and that’s hard to avoid.
+But I recommend focusing on outcome-driven descriptions as much as possible.

 Outcome-driven descriptions work because the details left out — how the vendor will build or run the system — would lead to a long, unwieldy document.
-Attempts to describe those details inevitably generate terms that turn out not to make sense.
+Attempts to describe those details inevitably generate terms that ultimately don’t make sense.
 Plus, complex projects tend to evolve.
-So an SoW with detailed “how” requirements would have to be amended over and over — assuming the parties even understand the disconnect between SoW and project.
+So an SoW with detailed “how” requirements would have to be amended over and over — assuming the parties even notice and understand the disconnect between SoW and project.
 Finally, outcome-driven descriptions give vendors the chance to make more money, at no cost to the customer.
 If the SoW doesn’t specify how the job’s supposed to get done, the vendor can switch to more efficient and less expensive methods as it discovers them, increasing its margins.

 Few complex SoW’s rely entirely on outcome-driven descriptions.
-Usually, you need a few “how” details, addressing topics like governance and integration with existing customer technology.
+Usually, you need a few “how” details, addressing topics like governance and integration with the customer’s existing suppliers and technology.
 But your complex SoW’s will be most effective if they focus on the outcome — on specifications for the technology to be built or run — and minimize restrictions on how.

 David Tollen is the founder of Tech Contracts Academy and our primary trainer.
 He is an attorney and also the founder of Sycamore Legal, P.C., a boutique IT, IP, and privacy law firm in San Francisco.
 His practice focuses on those same topics, and he also serves as an expert witness in litigation about software licenses, cloud computing agreements, and other IT contracts.

 © 2018, 2020 by Tech Contracts Academy, LLC.
 All rights reserved.